nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### ModuleListPanel

-The `ModuleListPanel` class contains `ListView<Module>` JavaFX component displaying a list view of the component inside.
+The `ModuleListPanel` class contains a `ListView<Module>` JavaFX component displaying a list view of the component inside.
-In this case, the list inside is a list of `ModuleCard` class.
+In this case, the list inside is a list of `ModuleCard` objects.

-The contents of the list are dependent on the `modules` that the user's data.
+The contents of the list are dependent on the modules of the user.
 Each module input by the user will be displayed as a `ModuleCard` object, presented in the form of `ListView`.

 #### TaskListPanel

 The `TaskListPanel` class contains `ListView<Task>` JavaFX component displaying a list view of the component inside.
-In this case, the list inside is a list of `TaskCard` class.
+In this case, the list inside is a list of `TaskCard` objects.

-The contents of the list are dependent on the `tasks` that the user's data.
+The contents of the list are dependent on the tasks of the user.
 Each module input by the user will be displayed as a `TaskCard` object, presented in the form of `ListView`.

 #### ProfileSidePanel

 The `ProfileSidePanel` class contains the user's profile.
 The following information is displayed in on the object:
-* `Course` name
+* Course name
 * Inspiring quote
 * Modular Credits completed by user
 * Number of Active Tasks